uniVocity/univocity-api/README.md

 Version 1.2 (April, 2015)

-	- introduce support for java 8 and provide an exclusive API that supports its new features.
+	- introduce support for Java 8 and provide an exclusive API that supports its new features.

 	- reverse mappings (automatically generate a mapping from destination to source, based on existing mappings and their metadata)